-The Company is currently in a dispute with Iroquois Capital Investment Group LLC and Iroquois Master Fund, Ltd (collectively, "Iroquois") relating to a securities purchase agreement (the "SPA") entered between the Company, Iroquois and certain other investors.
+The Company was involved in a dispute with Iroquois Capital Investment Group LLC and Iroquois Master Fund, Ltd (collectively, "Iroquois") relating to a securities purchase agreement (the "SPA") entered between the Company, Iroquois and certain other investors.
 The Company filed a complaint in the Supreme Court of New York for the County of New York on April 6, 2022, styled Verb Technology Company, Inc. v.
 Iroquois Capital Investment Group LLC, et al. (Index No. 651708/2022).
-The Company's complaint seeks a judicial declaration of its duties and obligations under the SPA.
+The Company's complaint sought a judicial declaration of its duties and obligations under the SPA.
 On May 5, 2022, Iroquois filed counterclaims against the Company for declaratory relief, breach of contract, and breach of the implied covenant of good faith and fair dealing relating to the SPA.
-Iroquois alleges damages of \$1,500.
-The Company disputes Iroquois' counterclaims and damages allegations.
-The Company intends to vigorously pursue its claims and to vigorously defend itself against the counterclaims.
-The Company believes that the resolution of these matters will not have a material adverse effect on the Company or its operations.
+Iroquois alleged damages of \$1,500.
+The Company disputed Iroquois' counterclaims and damages allegations.
+On September 19, 2023, the Company and Iroquois agreed to a settlement of the matter and an exchange of general releases.
+Pursuant to the settlement, the Company issued 183,486 shares to Iroquois and certain other investors.
+The fair market value of the shares issued was based on the closing price of the Company's common stock on the date of the settlement, which amounted to \$200.
+In exchange for the shares, 32,140 warrants were cancelled as part of the settlement agreement.